agentmorris/camera-trap-ml-survey/README.md

 They had a wild number of blanks; only 7604 positives in 370,800 total images.
 Used MegaDetector (version unspecified, confidence threshold 0.3, so probably MDv5) to eliminate blanks.

-<br/>**Penn MJ, Miles V, Astley KL, Ham C, Woodroffe R, Rowcliffe M, Donnelly CA. Sherlock—A flexible, low‐resource tool for processing camera‐trapping images.
+<br/>**Penn MJ, Miles V, Astley KL, Ham C, Woodroffe R, Rowcliffe M, Donnelly CA. Sherlock—A flexible, low-resource tool for processing camera-trapping images.
 Methods in Ecology and Evolution.
 2024 Jan;15(1):91-102.**

 Present a new tool (Sherlock) for camera trap image processing; test it on \~241k images from 46 cameras in the UK to identify badgers.
 Correctly classified 91.9% of badgers and removed 49.3% of blanks.